The Party That Went On Too Long

 Much of my initial “information” came from watching a TV show, “I Led Three Lives,” after we got a TV in mid-1952.
 The show started the next year and ran for more than a hundred episodes.
 It was inspired by the true-life career of Herbert Philbrick of Boston.

 For years, Philbrick was a seemingly ordinary white collar office worker.
 But he was also a secret member of the Communist Party, spying and planning to overthrow the American government — and even more secretly, a double agent helping the FBI foil the Communist schemes.
 In 1952, he published a best-selling book about all this; and Hollywood jumped on the story line.

 (In an episode I sadly missed, one such –fictional– plot was about how the party was going to turn vacuum cleaners into handheld missile launchers.
 Sound, um, far-fetched?
 But J. Edgar Hoover approved that episode, as he did all of them, so it must have been thrilling.)

 Now I know much better how, in the late 1940s and into the 1960s, “the Communists” were a very big deal for Americans.
-Hiss’s two trials in 1949 and 1950 marked a major turning point in U.S. public opinion, toward a hard anti-communism, of the sort I grew up absorbing like milk on cornflakes.
-They also launched the career of the most famous public Quaker of that century, Richard Nixon.
+The two trials of a former U. S. diplomat named Alger Hiss in 1949 and 1950 marked a major turning point in U.S. public opinion, toward a hard anti-communism, of the sort I grew up absorbing like milk on cornflakes.
+Hiss was accused of spying for the Communist government of Russia, and finally convicted of perjury.
+The trials also launched the career of the most famous public Quaker of that century, Richard Nixon.

 And for decades, until after the collapse of the Soviet Union and the opening of some of its spy files, debates raged about Alger Hiss: was he really a spy, or not?
 Echoes of the argument can still be heard, though they are fading with the passing of his generation and its children.